PsychoinformaticsLab/nipymc/README.md

 Reproducing the analyses in the paper involves the following steps, which we will walk through in detail:

 1. **Installing the NiPyMC Python package from this Github page.** We wrote NiPyMC to serve as a high-level interface for fitting Bayesian mixed models to fMRI data using [PyMC3](https://pymc-devs.github.io/pymc3/index.html) in order to simplify the data analysis for our paper.
 We analyzed 5 of the 6 datasets presented in the paper using NiPyMC.
-2. **Downloading and preparing the Human Connectome Project (HCP) datasets.** The data for the NeuroVault IAPS study and the OpenfMRI emotion regulation study are posted here in the [`/data` directory](data).
+2. **Downloading and preparing the Human Connectome Project (HCP) datasets.** The data for the NeuroVault IAPS study and the OpenfMRI emotion regulation study are posted here in the [`data` directory](data).
 The other four datasets come from the HCP.
 These datasets are far too large to post here (and this would also be contrary to the HCP's [data use terms](http://www.humanconnectome.org/data/data-use-terms/)), so you will need to download the HCP data separately and use [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) to extract the data from the 100 regions of interest (ROIs) that we use in our analyses.
 3. **Running the models.** This part is mostly straightforward, but fitting the full set of models to all of the datasets is extremely computationally demanding.
 We ran our analyses on the [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar) supercomputer at the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/home), and if you want to re-estimate all the models yourself, you will want to use some computing cluster.
-For convenience we have posted compressed summaries of all of the fitted models from our analyses (the Python dictionaries returned by [`BayesianModelResults.summarize()`](nipymc/model.py)) in the [`/results`](results) directory, which you can use, for example, to reproduce the figures and explore the parameter estimates for individual models.
+For convenience we have posted compressed summaries of all of the fitted models from our analyses (the Python dictionaries returned by [`BayesianModelResults.summarize()`](nipymc/model.py)) in the [`results`](results) directory, which you can use, for example, to reproduce the figures and explore the parameter estimates for individual models.

 #### Installing the NiPyMC Python package